VirtusLab/pretty-stacktraces/README.md

 ### Shortcomings of that solution

 The general problem is for nested functions with mangled names.
-Let's look at the below example, which can be found as [test](./src/test/scala/com/virtuslab/stacktracebuddy/BasicTest.scala) directory.
+Let's look at the below example, which can be found at [test](./src/test/scala/com/virtuslab/stacktracebuddy/BasicTest.scala) directory.

 ```scala
 private def executeTest(test: () => Unit) =